-Check the resource called DesignCrowd.
-There you will find not only designers, ready to work on various projects, but also a collection of samples to use.
 There are more great resources like StickerGiant (a place, where you can find sticker templates of all shapes and colors); Sticker Mule (again, thousands of stickers available); Online Labels (a free sticker collection as well).

 Most homebrewers prefer to spend time on making beer.
 If you are not very bothered about the label originality and want to save money – you should try Neato Beer Labels.
 These are standard sticker packs, not very original, but extremely practical.
 The stickers are beer-themed: all kinds of barrels and bearded men are at your service.
 They are reusable and can stand the tough conditions like cold and condensation and can be removed easily with one move of a finger.
 They provide a pretty large collection of ready-made sample stickers, which are customizable.
 This is a pretty affordable solution – the price is low, while the stickers can be used for a number of times.